Seafood Salad Premium PD Recipe

 Verified Purchase

-These are the ingredients: Organic young jackfruit, water, sea salt, organic lime juice.
+These are the ingredients: Organic young jackfruit, water, salt, organic lime juice.

 2.5 servings per container.
 660g of salt per serving.